 WishGarden Herbs' formulas containing Hawthorn:

-Deep Lung & Bronchial Support, Kick-Ass Daily Immune With Elderberry & Astragalus, Kick-it Immune For Kids, Liquid Bliss Peace, Heart & Tranquility, Sleepy Nights For Kids, Sleepy Nights For Pregnancy, and Varicosity For Pregnancy
+Deep Lung & Bronchial Support, Kick-Ass Daily Immune With Elderberry & Astragalus, Kick-it Immune For Kids, Liquid Bliss Peace, Heart & Tranquility, Sleepy Nights For Kids, and Sleepy Nights & Fresh Mornings for Pregnancy

 Written by Christina Bertelli, Certified Clinical Herbalist